ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.md

 fd distance
 ~~~

-A value 100 is assigned tp the variable `distance` in the first line.
+A value 100 is assigned to the variable `distance` in the first line.
 Assignment is a statement.
 Most of statements begin with commands like `fd`.
 Assignment is the only exception.